dipankardas011/dipankardas-portfolio/content/diary/Dec23.md

 description = "Let's talk about my December 2023"
 +++

+# Date 2023-12-23
+* completed the raft implementation via grpc with client and peer
+* still facing issues with amount of resources used :<

 # Date 2023-12-22
-* raft implmentation for demonstration
+* raft implementation for demonstration

 # Date 2023-12-20 2023-12-21
 * learning from mistakes in go context and channels